CERTCC/SSVC/docs/topics/enumerating_decisions.md

     their decisions.
 For example, one organization might need to map their decisions to three priority levels, while another might need to map their decisions to five priority levels.

-    Variations often arise from different organization goals or risk tolerance that alters the policy that maps the decision points to priority outcomes.
+    Variation can also arise from different organization goals or risk tolerance that alters the policy mapping the decision points to priority outcomes.
 The decision points themselves are often the same for the stakeholder-decision pairing, but the policy that maps the decision points to priority outcomes is different.

     The salient information required to make a specific kind of decision in a specific context is often the same across organizations.
-    For this reason, we have found it useful to think of the identity of a decision model as the combination of the stakeholder role and the decision being modeled.
+    For this reason, we have found it useful to think of the identity of a decision model as the combination of the _stakeholder role_ and the _decision_ being modeled.
 We've provided a few examples of different stakeholders' decision models in the [_SSVC How-To_](../howto/index.md) section:

     - [Supplier deciding whether to create a patch](../howto/supplier_tree.md)